 Sand Seed Coats

 Next, to help the process along, you can very gently soften the seed coat.
+This is a method called scarification.
 I do this by folding a small piece of sandpaper with the right (rough) sides together.
 Insert one seed at a time and gently sand off a little bit of the coat by rolling everything between your fingers.
 Easy does it: you don’t want to expose the embryo inside.

 Soak in Moist Paper Towel